 Closures, Delayed Starts, and Early Releases

 As we approach winter and the stormy conditions that come with it, Salt Lake City School District schools will be open on all regularly scheduled school days unless circumstances create health or safety issues.
-We fully expect our schools to be open and functioning normally throughout the winter, but weather conditions can vary greatly in different areas of the city.
+Like any public service, people count on our schools to remain open.
+Our role in the community goes beyond providing educational services:

-- Many Salt Lake City School District students rely on their neighborhood schools for breakfast and lunch.
+Many district students rely on their neighborhood schools for breakfast and lunch.
 These meals are not simply convenient; they provide nutritional needs for children who may otherwise go without.

-- A significant number of students in the district would remain home alone without supervision if their school had an unscheduled closure.
+A significant number of students in the district would remain home alone without supervision if their school had an unscheduled closure.
 Many families don't have the luxury of adjusting work schedules on short notice.

-- A functioning school building provides warmth and safety in addition to classroom instruction.
+A functioning school building provides warmth and safety in addition to classroom instruction.

 WHAT HAPPENS IF SCHOOLS CLOSE?